As the acceptance of cannabis continues to grow across the United States, so do the amount of states that want in on the cannabis boom.

 Initiative supporters in Missouri and Michigan are embroiled in court battles over signatures that were thrown out and left them short of the thresholds required.

 Officials in Oklahoma are counting signatures turned in Thursday.

 November marijuana ballots are more of an issue than ever before in the United States.

 Jeffrey Zorn, President of Cannabis Training University, the industry’s leading online cannabis college, said, “This demonstrates the voice of the public that cannabis laws need to change and restrictions need to be loosened, and that full legalization of cannabis, similar to alcohol, is likely around the corner in the United States.”

 For those interested in pursuing a career in the cannabis industry, Cannabis Training University offers a complete curriculum online, including laws and regulations, how to grow cannabis, marijuana as medicine, cooking and extractions, dispensary operations, and budtending.

-CTU is the industry’s premier cannabis training destination, since 2009, and has helped employ hundreds of students across the United States and Canada.
+CTU is the industry’s leader in marijuana courses online, since 2009, and has helped employ hundreds of students across the United States and Canada.